KamRon-67/jrdev.io/assets/pages/podcast.md

 ---
-title: "Testing new section"
+title: "Podcasts"
 nav_title: "Podcast"
 description: "This is the podcast section"
 include_nav: true
 tags: [personal]
 permalink: /podcast/
-youtubeId: q1wiy-BF3jk
+youtubeId: ipJvZYRuvjQ
 ---

-coming soon
+A few thoughts on why you should take your pto!

 {% include youtubePlayer.html id=page.youtubeId %}